-9 NEW Emotional Games of 2022 - Gameranx
+11 BEST Emotional Games of 2022 - Gameranx

 - Release: February 18, 2022

-Horizon Zero Dawn fans will have a new installment to enjoy this year with Horizon Forbidden West.
+Horizon Zero Dawn fans have a new installment available with Horizon Forbidden West.
 The game will once again see players take on the role of Aloy, but this time she has a new threat emerge.
 The new threat is a virus rather than the massive mechanical beasts or rival tribes in the immediate area.
 A plague of some sort has begun to spread across the land, killing off all living life.
 To save humanity, Aloy is forced into venturing to the west in hopes of uncovering the source of the plague.
 However, it’s another harsh post-apocalyptic journey for Aloy to make as she battles off new deadly machines and even hostile local tribes that she must venture through.
-As a result of a new long journey, we’re bound to meet new interesting characters, emotional stories, and a wide array of environments to explore through.
+As a result of a new long journey, players will meet new interesting characters, enemies, and a wide array of environments to explore through.

 #2 Life is Strange Remastered